Have you spent months trying to grow your account only to see a handful of new followers come and drop off day after day?

 The "pod" has been around for about a year.
 It's a gimmick for sure, and it feels a lot like how high school cliques went.
 If you're lucky enough to be accepted into one, you need to perform up to the standards of said group.
 You need to jump when they say jump.
 If not, you're booted.
 Sure, one could make the argument that "pods" are all about supporting each other.

-But that’s bullshit.
+But that's bullshit.
 You know there are factions and jealousy and even sub-cliques within every clique.
 These people showed up because Instagram has basically devolved into a social leaderboard fueled by a race of cutthroat pandemonium.
-“Pod” members don’t really care about supporting each other, deep down they probably just care about growing their audience and monetizing that audience.
+"Pod" members probably don't really care about supporting each other, deep down they most likely just care about growing and monetizing their audience.

 Because anyone who's truly savvy knows that if you play the game well, you can make millions off Instagram.